 Where to Stay in Port Douglas

-- Top Resort: Sheraton Grand Mirage - an amazing tropical resort you'll often see advertised on Port Douglas billboards.
+An amazing tropical resort you'll often see advertised on Port Douglas billboards.
 The Sheraton features an amazing lagoon pool and the top suites even have swim out balconies!

-- Mid Range: Oaks Resort - The Oaks is a great luxury accommodation pick that doesn't cost an arm and a leg.
+The Oaks is a great luxury accommodation pick that doesn't cost an arm and a leg.
 Here, you'll find beautiful suites with palm garden views and a lagoon pool with a swim-up bar.

-- Budget: Global Backpackers - The best backpacker hostel in Port Douglas.
+The best backpacker hostel in Port Douglas.
 This is the best place to base yourself if you're looking to meet link-minded travellers in a central location.

 What is the Best Month to Visit Port Douglas?